jaspector

 Virginia USBC permit applications are required before construction or demolition of a building or structure; structural, egress, plumbing, electrical, fire protection, mechanical, fuel-gas, or other regulated installations or alterations; certain changes of occupancy; and asbestos disturbance during construction or demolition.
 Middlesex also requires a county zoning permit for changes in exterior footprint, height, number of stories, or use.

-Typical processing time is Zoning permit review is up to 30 days from complete submission under the zoning ordinance.
+Building permit processing times in unincorporated Middlesex County, VA typically run Zoning permit review is up to 30 days from complete submission under the zoning ordinance.
 No public county building plan-check turnaround estimate was found..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Middlesex County, VA.
 The following work is generally exempt: Installation of certain wiring and equipment operating below 50 volts, qualifying broadband communications systems, and certain monitoring or automation systems (subject to life-safety exceptions in 13VAC5-63-80); One-story detached tool sheds, storage sheds, playhouses, and similar structures not over 256 square feet and not Group F-1 or H occupancies; Detached prefabricated utility-service buildings not over 150 square feet; Tents or air-supported structures of 900 square feet or less with an occupant load of 50 or less; Other state-code exemptions listed in 13VAC5-63-80 may apply; no Middlesex County-specific exempt-work handout was found on the public county building pages reviewed.
 Note: Even where a USBC permit is exempt, local zoning, floodplain, Chesapeake Bay, erosion-control, wetland, Health Department, or access approvals can still apply.
 Confirm with the Building Inspection Office before proceeding.
+When in doubt, confirm with the local building department before starting work.